hack-corduroy/api-reviews/README.md

 4. No loss of uptime when cutting over from legacy API to new service
 5. All DB queries should execute in <50ms
 6. Implement logging for service

+## Database Selection
+I explored both PostgreSQL and MongoDB as potential database management systems.
+After weighing the pros and cons, I ultimately decided to use PostgreSQL.